 What Is DVCS Anyway?

-The original idea of a distributed version control system (DVCS) is based on the concept that the complete code base of a project, including its full version history, would be copied to every developer's computer.
-Changes to files were tracked between computers.
+Changes to files are tracked between computers.
 For example, my workstation and yours.
 In the beginning, this required specific coordination strategies to maintain consistency in projects, so all the developers could keep track of what was happening to files at any given time.

 - Branching and merging can happen automatically and quickly